LionelBeato/coatimundis/Week_2/Day_6/OVERVIEW.md

 3. Play around with any of the tech we learned today, I suggest embedding a youtube video that you like.
 4. Push it to github and host it through github pages!

+## Homework

+### React homework!

+1. Lets try out React!
+Use npx create-react-app to start off.
+2. Make a new component that shows your name and add some text about yourself.

 ## Links

 ### Unsplash